A Penny Well Spent

 ‘Why?
 What’s happening Wednesday?’

 ‘Uh….
 Nothing.
 Forget I said that,’ said Bog, realising he’d let a bit of important information slip.
+This was a habit of criminal masterminds that the captain was grateful for, as he was often able to get them to reveal information just by getting them talking.
+But Bog was not about to give up any more information quite so easily.
 ‘In fact, let me help you forget.’

-Captain Clean stumbled into the base, covered in blood and bruises.
-Suds and HyJean had already arrived for work and rushed over to help the captain over to a chair, into which he slumped down.
+Captain Clean stumbled into the base the next morning, covered in blood stains and bruises.
+Sergeant Suds and HyJean had already arrived for work and rushed over to help the captain over to a chair, into which he slumped down.

-‘What the hell happened to you?’ asked a more concerned HyJean.
+‘What the hell happened to you?’ asked a more bluntly concerned HyJean.
 ‘You look awful.’

 ‘What?’ cried HyJean.
 ‘What did I say about not breaking into his factory alone?
 I swear you never listen to me!’